-Within the framework of the ERIAC International Cultural Outreach Program, ERIAC co-hosted the event “European roots of Roma Arts and Culture – Perspective of Roma and Sinti minority in Italy”, which took place on February 14th in Roma.
+Within the framework of the ERIAC International Cultural Outreach Program, ERIAC co-hosted the event “European Roots of Roma Arts and Culture – Perspective of Roma and Sinti Minority in Italy”, which took place on 14 February in Rome.

 The program was concluded by the concert of famous Roma musician Santino Spinelli and the European Orchestra for Peace directed by maestro Antonio Cericola, with the soprano Federica Serpente, the reciting voice of Dijana Pavlovic and the extraordinary participation of the singer-songwriter Nathalie.